simoneriggi/pixplotml/README.md

-# PixPlot Visualization Tool for Image-based Machine Learning Projects
+# PixPlotML - A Visualization Tool for Image-based Machine Learning Projects

 An interactive and zoomable visualization of your whole dataset.
 This web-based tool, a modified version of the original [Pixplot](https://github.com/YaleDHLab/pix-plot), is valuable for object detection and classification projects to perform these tasks:
 1. Initial investigation and visualization of a labelled (or unlabelled) dataset.